 Salix Homes provides social housing for people in need in Salford.
 We believe that everyone has the right to live in a modern, warm and comfortable home.
 As part of our current five year improvement programme, we are investing £75million into our homes and communities, ensuring every property meets the Government’s Decent Homes standard by 2020.

 We also provide jobs, apprenticeships and training opportunities for local people and we work with our partner agencies to help our tenants improve their own lives.
-This can be anything from providing ICT courses, lessons in English or running cooking classes.
+Find out more about our work in the community.